webpack-contrib/style-loader/README.md

               // Do not forget that this code will be used in the browser and
               // not all browsers support latest ECMA features like `let`, `const`, `arrow function expression` and etc,
               // we recommend use only ECMA 5 features,
-              // but it is depends what browsers you want to support
+              // but it depends what browsers you want to support
-              insert: function insertIntoTarget(element, options) {
-                var parent = options.target || document.head;

-                parent.appendChild(element);
-              },
+              insert: require.resolve("./insert-function.js"),
             },
           },
           "css-loader",